pmjordan/snipcomp/Readme.md

 SnipComp is a Rust-based command-line tool designed to be used with [TOSCA Specs](https://github.com/oasis-tcs/tosca-specs)

-It looks for YAML blocks called snippets from with a TOSCA Spec markdown file and replaces them with snippets extracted from the supplied examples directory having teh same ID.
+It looks for YAML blocks called snippets from with a TOSCA Spec markdown file and replaces them with snippets extracted from the supplied examples directory having the same ID.
 The result is sent to stdout.
-A user may then use standrd compare tools to see where spec snippets differ from example snippets and update teh spec as required.
+A user may then use standard compare tools to see where spec snippets differ from example snippets and update the spec as required.

 The program uses a regular expression to identify the start of YAML blocks, which are marked by lines beginning with "```yaml #s<number>".
 The examples are expected to be in files named with the ID and the example snippets are marked at the start with tags of the format # tag::s1[] and at the end with # end::s1[]